 This recipe deviates a little from my general premise of trying to keep dinner as healthy as possible.
 I am usually pretty vigilant about weeding out adding excess sugar from our meals, because hi, I like dessert.

 Orange chicken, however…. well… my attempts to keep it as healthy as possible came up a little short.
-I tried really hard to make a really tasty, fight your Chinese food cravings, version of orange chicken with no added refined sugar other than orange juice.
+I tried really hard to make a tasty, fight your Chinese food cravings, version of orange chicken with no added refined sugar other than orange juice.

 It did not work.
 At all.

-Removing that (delicious, addicting) crispy fried coating and taking out all the sugar basically means we’re not longer eating orange chicken.
+Removing that (delicious, addicting) crispy fried coating and taking out all the sugar basically means we’re no longer eating orange chicken.

 So… we added some back in.
 Health food this is not, but since the chicken is cooked in the Instant Pot instead of fried, you’re definitely making a healthier choice than ordering in Chinese, and that’s still winning in my book.

 Orange Marmalade Sauce

 The key to a thick sauce full of that classic orange flavor?
 Orange marmalade.

 I initially tried orange juice with brown sugar, but the sauce just wasn’t orangey enough.
 In the end, the best version I made used orange marmalade plus orange juice, to really boost the orange flavor.